RobbieLD/useful-scripts/README.md

 [test-case-converter.js](Node/test-case-convert.js) - Parses CSV files and creates C# test case class using pipes

+[extract-text-from-lines.js](Node/extract-text-from-lines.js) - Parses a file line by line and extracts values from each line based on a test.
+Uses node `readline` in an async self executing function.

 ## Powershell

 [Invoke-Coverage.ps1](Powershell/Invoke-Coverage.ps1) - Runs `dotnet test` with coverage using Coverlet.MSBuild or Coverlet.Collector and merges the results into a report using ReportGenerator.